 In February 2016, we issued and sold in a private placement \$100.0 million aggregate principal amount of our 8.2% Convertible Senior Notes due 2022, or the Convertible Notes.
 Healthcare Royalty Partners III, L.P., purchased \$75.0 million in aggregate principal amount of the Convertible Notes, and the remaining \$25 million in aggregate principal amount was purchased by three related party investors, KKR Biosimilar L.P., MX II Associates LLC, and KMG Capital Partners, LLC.
 Ali Satvat, who is a member of our Board of Directors, is an executive of Kohlberg Kravis Roberts & Co.
-L.P., or KKR and KKR Biosimilar L.P. is an entity affiliated with KKR.
+L.P., or KKR, and KKR Biosimilar L.P. is an entity affiliated with KKR.
 August J. Troendle, M.D., who was a member of our Board of Directors until March 2018, when he voluntarily resigned from the Board of Directors, is the Managing Member of MX II Associates, LLC.
 Mats Wahlström, who is a member of our Board of Directors, is the Chief Executive Officer and Chairman of KMG Capital Partners, LLC.

-The Convertible Notes bear interest at a fixed coupon rate of 8.2% per annum payable quarterly in arrears on March 31, June 30, September 30 and December 31 of each year, which commenced on March 31, 2016, and mature on March 31, 2022, unless earlier converted, redeemed or repurchased.
-If we fail to satisfy certain registration or reporting requirements, then additional interest will accrue on the Convertible Notes at a rate of up to 0.50% per annum in the aggregate.
-The Convertible Notes also bear a premium of 9.0% of their principal amount, which is payable when the Convertible Notes mature or are repurchased or redeemed by us.
+The Convertible Notes accrued interest at a fixed coupon rate of 8.2% per annum payable quarterly in arrears on March 31, June 30, September 30 and December 31 of each year, which commenced on March 31, 2016, and matured on March 31, 2022.
+If we failed to satisfy certain registration or reporting requirements, then additional interest would have accrued on the Convertible Notes at a rate of up to 0.50% per annum in the aggregate.
+The Convertible Notes also had a premium of 9.0% of their principal amount, which was payable when the Convertible Notes matured.

-During fiscal year 2020, the largest balance of the aggregate principal amounts outstanding of the Convertible Notes were \$20.0 million, \$4.0 million, and \$1.0 million for KKR Biosimilar L.P., MX II Associates LLC, and KMG Capital Partners, LLC, respectively.
-As of March 31, 2021, the aggregate principal amounts outstanding of the Convertible Notes were \$20.0 million, \$4.0 million, and \$1.0 million for KKR Biosimilar L.P., MX II Associates LLC, and KMG Capital Partners, LLC, respectively.
-During fiscal year 2020, we paid interest expense on the Convertible Notes to KKR Biosimilar L.P., MX II Associates LLC, and KMG Capital Partners, LLC in the amounts of \$1.6 million, \$0.3 million and \$0.1 million, respectively.
-Since March 31, 2016, we paid interest expense on the Convertible Notes to KKR Biosimilar L.P., MX II Associates LLC, and KMG Capital Partners, LLC in the amounts of \$7.9 million, \$1.5 million and \$0.4 million, respectively.
+During fiscal year 2021, the largest balance of the aggregate principal amounts outstanding of the Convertible Notes by related parties were \$20.0 million, \$4.0 million, and \$1.0 million for KKR Biosimilar L.P., MX II Associates LLC, and KMG Capital Partners, LLC, respectively.
+As of March 31, 2022, there was no more principal amounts outstanding of the Convertible Notes for KKR Biosimilar L.P., MX II Associates LLC, or KMG Capital Partners, LLC because the

+Convertible Notes were repaid according to their terms at maturity.
+During fiscal year 2021, we paid interest expense on the Convertible Notes to KKR Biosimilar L.P., MX II Associates LLC, and KMG Capital Partners, LLC in the amounts of \$1.6 million, \$0.3 million and \$0.1 million, respectively.
+From March 31, 2016 through December 31, 2021, we paid interest expense on the Convertible Notes to KKR Biosimilar L.P., MX II Associates LLC, and KMG Capital Partners, LLC in the amounts of \$9.6 million, \$1.9 million and \$0.5 million, respectively.